 The Audacious Project attempts to address a major frustration faced by the world’s change-makers.
 Without access to venture capital or stock markets, social entrepreneurs have to pitch donors one-by-one, a very inefficient process that can detract from the work itself.
 The Audacious Project invites change-makers to dream bigger and bolder, and works with them to shape their wildest ideas into viable multi-year plans that are ready for action.
-The Audacious Project presents these ideas to groups of donors and shares them at the annual TED Conference, inspiring supporters to come together and make them a reality.
+The Audacious Project then works with the organizations in presenting these ideas to groups of donors and shares them at the annual TED Conference, inspiring supporters to come together and make them a reality.
 By removing the barriers associated with funding and exposure, The Audacious Project lets social entrepreneurs take on the world’s biggest and most urgent challenges in the way only they know how.

 The big ideas that are part of The Audacious Project vary widely — from global health to ocean exploration to social justice to education.
 We are currently considering all issue areas, and welcome your thoughts on the pressing problems we should be addressing.